 Pharmaceutical patent attorney: Yes, the companies have acted legally.
 In fact, what they’ve done is brilliant.

 Gina [noting his utter lack of curiosity about the horrifying reports I was fielding from readers]: If you consider sociopathy brilliant.

 This Concerta-generics case, coming a few years after a similar problem with a Wellbutrin generic, seems to have galvanized the FDA’s attention.
 It is currently shifting its stance on generics as always “bioequivalent.”

-As promised, here are stories of real-life experiences with these inferior generics.
-This is a curated compilation of reader comments to my various blog posts on Concerta generics, over the past two years.
+Here are stories of real-life experiences with these inferior generics.
+This is a curated compilation of reader comments to my various blog posts on this topic over the past two years.